How to Conduct an I-9 Audit and Correct Form I-9 Mistakes

 On the other hand, if you only find a copy of a document that is hard to read, unclear, or confusing to you, no action may be required.
 The US Immigration and Customs Enforcement (ICE) guidance related to internal I-9 audits specifically states that an employer “should recognize that it may not be able to definitively determine the genuineness of Form I-9 documentation based on photocopies of the documentation.
 An employer should not request documentation from an employee solely because photocopies of documents are unclear.”

-Rest assured – there are a number of resources available to help you with completing the Form I-9 correctly and conducting internal audits to make sure there are no Form I-9 mistakes.
+Rest assured – there are a number of resources available to help you with completing the Form I-9 correctly, and by conducting internal audits, you can make sure there are no Form I-9 mistakes.
 The U.S. Immigration Customs and Enforcement and the Immigrant and Employee Rights Section (IER) have provided joint guidance to help employers perform internal audits.
 Learn more about Guidance for Employers Conducting Internal Employment Eligibility Verification Form I-9 Audits.

 Employment recordkeeping does not rank high on the list of favorite human resources functions, but it is vitally important.
 Take the I-9 Form for example.
 Failure to complete this form on a new employee could result in a series of fines.
-Avoid the fines and minimize your stress level by having strategic HR inc. assist with your recordkeeping compliance.
-Visit our Recordkeeping page to learn more about our services.
+Avoid the fines and minimize your stress level by having Strategic HR assist with your recordkeeping compliance.
+Visit our Legal Compliance & Recordkeeping Services to learn more, or Contact Us today.